-- 1) a statement of the problem; - 2) a preliminary literature review (this should make up no more than half of the preliminary research design).
+- 1) a statement of the problem; - 2) a preliminary literature review identifying at least six academic sources relevant to your research project (this should make up no more than half of the preliminary research design).
 The literature reviewed in the preliminary design should be selected to show why the question being asked is important and why you are adding to knowledge in your area of study with the research design that you propose.
 You will most likely need to present a much richer literature review in the final paper that you submit to Chicano/Latino Studies 102W;

-- a set of specific questions or hypotheses that will be tested; - a discussion of the analytical method(s) to be used in answering the question, with a discussion of why you think the methods you are using are the most appropriate for the question(s) you are asking; and - a statement of the significance of the project for the larger study of Latino communities in U.S. society.
+- 3) a set of specific questions or hypotheses that will be tested; - 4) a discussion of the analytical method(s) to be used in answering the question, with a discussion of why you think the methods you are using are the most appropriate for the question(s) you are asking; and - 5) a statement of the significance of the project for the larger study of Latino communities in U.S. society.
 Depending on how you lay out your discussion, this may appear near the beginning of the research design rather than at the end.

-The preliminary research proposal should also identify a small piece of primary (original) research that can be conducted in the period from October 27 to November 24 that will advance the project and help you refine the research design.
+The preliminary research proposal should also identify a small piece of primary (original) research that can be conducted in the period from October 29 to November 19 that will advance the project and help you refine the research design.
 Primary research could include data collection, participant observation, primary analysis of secondary data, or another activity.
-The successful completion of this primary research will be essential to the completion of the revised research proposal due on November 19.
+The successful completion of this primary research will be essential to the completion of the revised research proposal due on November 21.